Convergence of Dirichlet Forms for MCMC Optimal Scaling with Dependent Target Distributions on Large Graphs: Introduction

-Second, the abstract and powerful theory of Dirichlet forms, and specifically the notion of Mosco convergence, allows us to work directly and naturally on the infinite-dimensional space.
-With the diffusion approach, \cite{Breyer2000From} was only able to prove the existence of the limiting diffusion on the state space $L^2(\mathbb{R}^{\mathbb{Z}^d}; \pi)$ which should be $\mathbb{R}^{\mathbb{Z}^d}$.
+Second, the abstract and powerful theory of Dirichlet forms, particularly the concept of Mosco convergence, enables direct work on infinite-dimensional spaces.
+With the diffusion approach, \cite{Breyer2000From} could only establish the existence of the limiting diffusion on the state space $L^2(\mathbb{R}^{\mathbb{Z}^d}; \pi)$, which should be $\mathbb{R}^{\mathbb{Z}^d}$.
 In fact, the infinite-dimensional space $\mathbb{R}^{\mathbb{Z}^d}$ is not a Banach space because its topology cannot be derived from any norm.
-That is, with the diffusion approach, they have to reduce the state space from one that is even not a Banach space to a Hilbert space.
-That embarrassment is naturally avoided with the Dirichlet form approach. \end{enumerate}
+They have to reduce the state space to a Hilbert space.
+Such complications are naturally circumvented with the Dirichlet form approach. \end{enumerate}

-To wrap up this subsection that summarizes our contributions, we make the following acknowledgments.
-This paper is not a full generalization of \cite{Breyer2000From}.
-Beyond the optimal scaling analysis, they discussed the uniqueness of the Gibbs measure $\pi$, which involves phase transitions.
-In this paper, we advocate the Dirichlet form approach and focus on the comparison with the diffusion approach.
-Hence, phase transition analysis is out of the scope of this paper and we merely assume that there exists only one $\pi$ throughout the paper.
-Furthermore, we agree with \cite{Breyer2000From} on their phase transition results.
-Next, we acknowledge that \cite{zanella2017dirichlet} paved the way for using Dirichlet forms on optimal scaling problems.
-Although their proof techniques based on product-formed target distributions are not applicable to general target distributions, their proof structure is beautiful and successful.